 I only made about half the amount of marinade as most other people do.
 I found that it covered my chicken very well and that helped keep the costs low (real maple syrup is NOT cheap).
 Lastly, I baked my chicken in a casserole dish (as opposed to on a baking sheet) so that the juices would stay near by and keep the chicken moist, rather than evaporate away and leave the edges dry and burned.
 It resulted in super tender, delicious chicken and ample juices for braising.

 You can make this Maple Dijon Chicken with either thyme or rosemary.
 When I began preparing the recipe I found that I was out of both.
 I almost wanted to give up on life right then and there, but suddenly remembered that I have a rosemary plant on my front porch. :D So, I used fresh rosemary.
-I have dried rosemary listed in the ingredients, but if you want to use fresh, just use double the amount.
+I have dried rosemary listed in the ingredients, but you can use fresh instead (I’d use about the same amount).

 Lastly, I had eight chicken thighs.
 Whether I need one or two chicken thighs for a serving depends on the abundance of my side dishes, so I split the difference and listed the price for six servings.
 I think that’s fair.

 Oh yeah, the verdict?
 That’s some damn good chicken.